oliver-moran/lorem.js/README.md

 A settings object can be tweaked to generate more or less verbose output.
 The available settings (and their default values) are:

-    Lorem.settings.sentece.min // the min number of words in a sentence (default: 2) Lorem.settings.sentece.max // the max number of words in a sentence (default: 10) Lorem.settings.paragraph.min // the min number of words in a paragraph (default: 3) Lorem.settings.paragraph.max // the max number of words in a paragraph (default: 10) Lorem.settings.comma.rate // the average number of mid-sentence words before a comma (default: 10)
+    Lorem.settings.sentence.min // the min number of words in a sentence (default: 2) Lorem.settings.sentence.max // the max number of words in a sentence (default: 10) Lorem.settings.paragraph.min // the min number of sentences in a paragraph (default: 3) Lorem.settings.paragraph.max // the max number of sentences in a paragraph (default: 10) Lorem.settings.comma.rate // the average number of mid-sentence words before a comma (default: 10)